openweb-nl/open-bank-mark/README.md

 ### <a id="frontend">Front-end</a>

 This is a basic nginx container which contains the output from the Clojurescript re-frame code.
 The container is exposed at port 8181.
 If there is data matching the mapping.edn in the resources there will also be those html files, reachable from the background tab.
+The location of the GraphQL endpoint is configured in [core.cljs](frontend/src/cljs/open_bank/core.cljs) this needs to be changed if you want others to be able to use the bank.
+Nginx now just serves static files, but could be used to proxy traffic to the graphql endpoint to prevent CORS.
+If you run into CORS trouble localy you may need to add the specific port you use to run the front-end to the [server.clj](graphql-endpoint/src/nl/openweb/graphql_endpoint/server.clj) in the endpoint at the `:io.pedestal.http/allowed-origins` key.

 ### <a id="test">Test</a>

 This module contains the code both to run tests and to generate multiple html files from one or multiple run tests.
 Each run tests will write a .edn file in the resources folder.
 The name is a combination of the `base-file-name` in [file.clj](test/src/nl/openweb/test/file.clj) and the year, month, day, hour and minute the test is started.
 A mapping can be edited in the [mapping.edn](resources/mapping.edn) file.
-You can combine several files if they start the same by adding a '*', for example 'clojure-*' will combine all the test run starting with 'clojure-'.
+You can combine several files if they start the same by adding a '\*', for example 'clojure-\*' will combine all the test run files starting with 'clojure-'.
 A test will start by making some connections and waiting till the user is logged in.
 When this happens the client will have received and Iban and the matching token in order to transfer money.
 It will run depending on some settings in [core.clj](test/src/nl/openweb/test/core.clj).
 It will run till `max-time-outs` occur, where a time-out is when the response takes longer then `max-interaction-time` ms. The `batch-cycle` determines after how many cycles the load is increases.
 The `loops-for-success` determines the exit code, and with it a successful run for travis.